sage-code/eve/manual/overview.md

 **default value**
 When a variable is specified, and the initializer ":=" is missing the variable takes default zero value.
 This value is different for each data type.
 For example zero value for Real: numbers is 0.0 and for strings is "".

-## System variables
+## Global variables
-We define system variables using "$" name prefix. _Environment Variables_ from OS are created automatically along with other "implicit" variables required by EVE semantics.
+We define global variables using "$" name prefix. _Environment Variables_ from OS are created automatically along with other "implicit" variables required by EVE semantics.

 ## Assign Value
 The assign operator ":=" is used to execute an expression and assign the result to a variable.